 What are invasive species?

+An invasive species is defined as an organism (plant, animal, fungus, or bacterium) that is introduced and has negative effects on our economy, our environment, or our health.
+Not all introduced species are invasive.
 The term “invasive” is reserved for the most aggressive species that reproduce rapidly and cause major changes to the areas where they become established.

 Why are invasive species such a threat?

 Invasive species are a major threat to biodiversity on the planet.
 They are more than simply “species out of place”; these introduced species are far-reaching in their impacts, permanently altering landscapes and ecosystem functions.
 As native plant and animal communities are replaced by invasive species infestations, biodiversity declines and habitats change.
 The greatest impact is caused by introduced species that change an entire habitat, because many native species thrive only in a particular habitat.

 While invasive plants are of serious concern in the Yukon, we have no known invasive animals.
 However, we do have introduced animal species that call Yukon home including Feral Horses, Feral Cats, House Mice, House Sparrows, Rock Pigeons, Three-spined Stickleback and Goldfish.
 There may also be introduced insect species here.